 The exposition is an interactive Kėdainiai town model ‘The golden century of Kėdainiai in tales of the town’s residents of the 17th c.’, which, using 7 characters, provides information about education, the manor, trade and relationships between various confessions of that time based on historical facts.
 Visitors will be able not only to listen to the tales, but also to travel around animated Kėdainiai of the 17th c.

-The archaeological exposition is located in two rooms and presents exhibits of the Stone, the Bronze and the Iron Ages, a diorama of the Battle of Grunwald and armaments of the 14th-15th c.
+The archaeological exposition is located in two rooms and presents exhibits of the Stone, the Bronze and the Iron Ages.

 The Museum’s exposition presents archaeological exhibits found in Kėdainiai region and the town and provides information about Kėdainiai in the 16th-19th c also during the interwar period, history of national and confessional communities, manors’ life, battles for independence in 1918-1919, the partisan war.
 Visitors of the Museum can see a monk’s cell, expositions dedicated to Noble prize winner Czeslaw Milosz (1911–2004).
 The permanent exposition presents a lot of rare documents of the 17th-18th c., photographs, the Apytalaukis manor-house furniture set of the 19th c. made of animals’ horns.
 The Museum also presents unique several meters’ height crosses and shrine-poles made by a self-taught wood-carver Vincas Svirskis (1835-1916).
 The crosses and shrine-poles decorated with bas-reliefs and high-reliefs of saints, images of animals and plants are carved from a single log.